Mega Menu

 Look at social media analytics

 When are your followers most actively engaged on your social media channels?
 Is it when you post a funny meme on Instagram or create a poll on Twitter?
-By taking a look at these questions, you can get some clues about what content your audience is interested in, and thus, fill in one of the parts needed to find a target audience.
+By looking at these questions, you can get some clues about what content your audience is interested in, and thus, fill in one of the parts needed to find a target audience.

-Instagram is a visual-based social media platform, so content that is graphically stunning thrives on the channel.
+Instagram is a visual-based social media platform, so graphically stunning content thrives on the channel.
 Knowing all this, you can start planning your strategy accordingly.
 Analytics can tell you who is viewing your profile.
 Additionally, they can tell you what works and what doesn’t.
-By posting content that your audience is more interested in, you can gain followers who are part of your target market.
-Platforms like Hootsuite and Buffer are effective tools you can use to better track your social media efforts and get a lot of information about your target audience.
+By posting content your audience is more interested in, you can gain followers who are part of your target market.
+Platforms like Hootsuite and Buffer are effective tools to better track your social media efforts and get much information about your target audience.

 Three Easy Tips To Get To Your Target Audience